 Thank you for showing an interest in Urmston Grammar Sixth Form.
-As a Science College with Academy status, we believe we are unique in providing our students with inspiration, independence and the qualities necessary to meet the challenges of the future.
+We believe we are unique in providing our students with inspiration, independence and the qualities necessary to meet the challenges of the future.

 Not only do you learn in the classroom, but there are opportunities to extend beyond these walls, be it in the IT suites, the school garden, online communities, Urmston neighbourhood or even worldwide, thanks to visits to Ecuador, Iceland and the French Alps, amongst others.
 All this can be yours if you choose to join us for success!